SonarSource/gh-action-lt-backlog/RequestReview/ReadMe.md

 ## Prerequisites

-Send email to REs - ask to add a `operations/team/re/kv/data/github/github-jira-integration` token to the Vault configuration of your repository - for each repository where you need to use this.
-[Example](https://github.com/SonarSource/re-terraform-aws-vault/pull/1200/files)
+Send email to DevInfra Squad - ask to add a `jira` suffix token to the Vault configuration of your repository - for each repository where you need to use this.
+Example: [BUILD-6352](https://sonarsource.atlassian.net/browse/BUILD-6352)

-Note: The current token name is a temporary solution and will be changed in the future.

 ## Usage examples